 The hand is not yet known for Alioramus or Dryptosaurus.
 However, we know that Dilong has the ancestral condition of a three fingered manus (shared with many other carnivorous dinosaur groups), and that Gorgosaurus, Albertosaurus, and Tyrannosaurus all share the evolutionary specialization "loss of manual digit III" (meaning that they had a two-fingered hand).
 The simplest explanation is that the concestor of these three dinosaurs had already lost manual digit III, and passed on this derived trait to the different descendant lineages.

 Because Alioramus (based on other evidence) is ALSO a descendant of that concestor, we predict that it too had a two fingered hand.
 To assume it had a three fingered hand would mean assuming an evolutionary change (in this case, a reversal) for which we had no direct evidence.
 The simplest explanation for our current observations is that Alioramus was a two-fingered dinosaur.

-But things are unclear for Alectrosaurus.
-It might be that the loss of manual digit III occured after the ancestor of Alectrosaurus diverged from the concestor of Alberosaurus through Tyrannosaurus: if that were the case, Alectrosaurus would have a three fingered hand.
-OR it might be that the loss of manual digit III happened before the Alectrosaurus lineage and the Albertosaurus + Tyrannosaurus lineage had diverged: in that case, Alectrosaurus was a two fingered dinosaur.
+But things are unclear for Dryptosaurus.
+It might be that the loss of manual digit III occurred after the ancestor of Dryptosaurus diverged from the concestor of Alberosaurus through Tyrannosaurus: if that were the case, Alectrosaurus would have a three fingered hand.
+OR it might be that the loss of manual digit III happened before the Dryptosaurus lineage and the Albertosaurus + Tyrannosaurus lineage had diverged: in that case, Dryptosaurus was a two fingered dinosaur.
 So at present, things remain ambiguous for this taxon.